Mr Steven Jefferies BA (Hons), PGCE [Warw], MA [Birm], NPQH

 Mrs Laszcz leads the faculty of Social Sciences and works with new entrants to teaching.
 She has worked in schools in Leeds and Worcestershire, and works closely with the Shires Teaching School Alliance as a Specialist Leader in Education (SLE) across South Warwickshire schools.
 She also ensures Henley-in-Arden's own approach to teaching and learning is outward facing.

-Key responsibilities: teaching and learning; South Warwickshire Education Partnership T&L network; Initial Teaching Training and Newly Qualified Teacher Support; Liaison with Shires Teaching Alliance; Faculty leadership - Social Sciences and PSHRE.
+Key responsibilities: teaching and learning; South Warwickshire Education Partnership T&L network; Initial Teaching Training & Newly Qualified Teacher Support; Shires TSA; Faculty leadership - Social Sciences & PSHRE; Enrichment Week Programme; Specialist Leader in Education.

 Ms Nicola Thompson BA (Hons) [Brun], PGCE [Cantab]